-An effective website is something that when executed properly, can have a significant impact on your marketing initiatives, and the overall success of your practise.
-Sure, a lot of advisors have a website, but do all advisors believe in the benefits of having a website?
-Likely not.
+An effective website is something that, when executed properly, can have a significant impact on your marketing initiatives, and the overall success of your practice.

 Judging by the number of old and outdated websites that our clients have come to us with, we have no other choice but to come to one conclusion: the importance of keeping a current website has been lost on advisors, somewhere between the excuses of I don't know how, my brother-in-law takes care of it, and I’m too busy.

 Keeping a website relevant with up-to-date content is one of the keys to a successful web presence, unfortunately, far too many advisors overlook the importance of maintaining their website.

 We have identified three instances that will show you why having an outdated website can be harmful to your business.

 Why Having An Outdated Financial Advisor Website Can Hurt Your Business